dshivnit/cyber-security-course/cyber-security-course/5.0 Programming/5.1 Programming Languages/Shells/PowerShell.md

+https://adamtheautomator.com/psexec/ (look through some of the Invoke-Commands and document later)

 What is PowerShell?
 - Windows Scripting Language and shell environment using the .NET framework
 - Allows PS to execute .NET functions directly from its shell